Lewis P. Featherstone: Congress

+Populist Party

 By 1892, constantly under attack for supporting efforts to preserve the right of blacks and poor whites to vote, Featherstone was one of the Union Labor members who joined the Populist Party, and served as platform committee chairman at the state party convention, which adopted a resolution (introduced by a black delegate from the St. Francis County delegation) calling on Arkansas "to elevate the down-trodden sons and daughters of industry in all matters ... irrespective of race or color."
 Featherstone was the head of the Arkansas delegation to the Populist national convention in Omaha.
 After the defeat in 1892 of the Arkansas Populists, Featherstone abandoned politics as populism faded, and Arkansas Democrats reasserted their political dominance by means of laws that disenfranchised many black and poor white voters.

+Later career

 Featherstone eventually moved to Galveston, Texas, where he engaged in railroad building and in development of the iron resources of Texas.
 During the Spanish–American War in 1898, he was commissioned as a first lieutenant, and became captain, in the First United States Volunteer Infantry, a unit mustered out in Galveston that saw no service outside the United States.

 Death

-He died in Longview, Texas, on March 14, 1922 (age 70 years, 229 days), and is interred at Mission Burial Park South, San Antonio, Texas.
+He died in Longview, Texas, on March 14, 1922, and is interred at Mission Burial Park South, San Antonio, Texas.